(Note that this was pushed back a bit from last week, thanks to the email from IF-X. And, once again, OMG YAAAAAY!!!)

 Answering the inevitable question: yes, the early 1990's really were like this.
 Giant anthropomorphic rabbits and everything.

-The Realm.
+I've already discussed "Dreamchild" over at The Realm.
 Sadly, the film is not available at Netflix (which doesn't even seem to have even heard of it).
 Fortunately, a kind soul on YouTube has uploaded the utterly terrifying tea party scene, so I can spread the Nightmare Fuel around.
 (I am indeed giving this a very serious Nightmare Fuel warning.
 Kids, stay far away.
 Adults, don't watch this late at night.)

 EDIT: "Dreamchild" has recently appeared in among Netflix's instant-watch options.
 Enjoy.

-this little slice of childhood trauma (again, not embedding this because, seriously, between the creepy mirrors, the parents ignoring Alice, and the monster -however cheesy the costume is- popping up in the dark hallway, the scene seems coldly designed by committee to scar a child for life).
+Speaking of Nightmare Fuel.
+There's also the odd tendency to want to make scary, dark and edgy versions of Alice's adventures and of all the Wonderland characters.
+When most 80's kids think of weird versions of the Alice books, their minds immediately go to this little slice of childhood trauma (again, not embedding this because, seriously, between the creepy mirrors, the parents ignoring Alice, and the monster -however cheesy the costume is- popping up in the dark hallway, the scene seems coldly designed by committee to scar a child for life).
 What's especially weird about this version is that this one scary scene comes right the f**k out of nowhere; the overall tone of the miniseries was upbeat and whimsical up to this point.
 But you can expect to say, "What the hell" at least once during the cast list in the opening credits.

 Thankfully the next two weird "Alices" are far more lighthearted throughout.
 This was something my sister and I watched one Easter morning for some reason.
 This little slice of crazy stars Mr. T as the Jabberwocky.
 That's probably all you need to know.